ibm-cloud-docs/hs-crypto/FAQs.md

 {: faq}

 A cloud HSM is a cloud-based hardware security module that enables you to manage your own encryption keys and to perform cryptographic operations in {{site.data.keyword.cloud_notm}}. {{site.data.keyword.hscrypto}} is built on FIPS 140-2 Level 4 certified HSM, which offers the highest level of protection in the cloud industry.
 With the Keep Your Own Key (KYOK) support, customers can configure the [master key](#x2908413){: term} and take the ownership of the cloud HSM.
 Customers have full control and authority over the entire key hierarchy, where no {{site.data.keyword.cloud_notm}} administrators have access to your keys.

+### How does {{site.data.keyword.hscrypto}} provide a single-tenant cloud service?
+{: #faq-single-tenant}

+{{site.data.keyword.hscrypto}} is a single-tenant cloud service because each customer has a dedicated software stack and a dedicated HSM domain for every crypto unit.
+As a customer, you are assured that you are interacting with a dedicated service stack that only processes your data.
+For additional information on the service architecture, see [How does Hyper Protect Crypto Services work](/docs/hs-crypto?topic=hs-crypto-overview#how-hpcs-work).

 ### What are the responsibilities of users and {{site.data.keyword.cloud_notm}} for {{site.data.keyword.hscrypto}}?
 {: #faq-responsibilities-users-cloud}